Some links in this post may be affiliate links

 Are you looking to add Rabbit's Foot Fern to your plant collection?
 You may obtain these plant online from Etsy (Link to Etsy) or from Amazon (Link to Amazon).

-Rabbit's Foot Fern (Davallia fejeensis) thrives in bright indirect light (filtered light), average warmth of 15-240C, humidity of 60-70% and consistently moist, fertile, well-drained, multi-purpose soil coupled with fortnightly feeding during the growing season.
+Rabbit's Foot Fern thrives in bright indirect light (filtered light), average warmth of 15-240C, humidity of 60-70% and consistently moist, fertile, well-drained, multi-purpose soil coupled with fortnightly feeding during the growing season.

 You may grow Davallia fejeensis under grow lights where natural light is not adequate.
 Take a look at these full spectrum grow lights on Amazon.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
-Learn more on how to water indoor plants the right way.
+Maintain the rhizomes moist by daily misting.
+Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.

 Average warmth of 15-240C is ideal for Rabbit's Foot Fern.
-Protect it from drafts to prevent sudden changes in temperature as it can lead to leaf drop.
+Protect it from drafts to prevent sudden changes in temperature as it can lead to reduced growth, leaf drop and brown leaf tips and edges.

-Rabbit's Foot Fern thrives in above average humidity of 60-70%.
+Davallia fejeensis thrives in above average humidity of 60-70%.
 It is ideal for humid areas like a well-lit bathroom kitchen, laundry area and other moist areas.
+Too low humidity may result in stunted growth, yellowing fronds and brown leaf tips.

 Elevate humidity by more frequent misting of the rhizomes to keep them moist or set the pot on a wet pebble tray.
-Rabbit's Foot Fern may also be grown in a terrarium as the high humidity it requires can be maintained inside a terrarium.
-Read more on how raise humidity for houseplants.
+You may also grow the fern in a closed terrarium as a high humidity can be maintained inside a terrarium.

 Feed Rabbit's Foot Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period to promote a lush growth.
 Withhold feeding in the cold season as growth is reduced at this time, thus, the plant does not it.

-The best soil for Rabbit's Foot Fern should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
+Rabbit's Foot Fern soil should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
 All purpose potting mixes are ideal for this plant.

 Remove dead and damaged fronds from Rabbit's Foot Fern.
 As the fern ages, the older fronds turn brown.
 Cut them off at the base to maintain the plant looking neat and discourage pest and disease infestations.

+The cause of yellowing fronds, brown tips and no new growth in Rabbit's Foot Fern is dry air.
 To increase humidity mist the rhizomes more frequently to keep them moist, set the pot on a wet pebble tray or use a cool mist humidifier.
-You can also grow Rabbit's Foot Fern in a terrarium as the high humidity it requires can be maintained in a terrarium.
+You may also grow the Rabbit's Foot Fern in a closed terrarium as the high humidity it requires can be maintained inside a terrarium.
+Read more on how raise humidity for houseplants.

-Soggy soil is the reason for yellowing leaves in Rabbit's Foot Fern.
-Ensure that the pot has a drainage hole and the soil is loose and free-draining to prevent the soil from getting soggy.
+Yellowing leaves in Rabbit's Foot Fern are caused by soggy soil.
+Ensure that the pot has a drainage hole and that the soil is loose and free-draining to prevent it from getting soggy.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.